 Brie cheese takes the football snack table up a tasty notch.
-Tossed on the grill, it's easy to prepare and wins points for presentation.
+Tossed it onto the grill -- it's easy to prepare and wins points for presentation.

 Editor's Tip: If the weather outside resembles Lambeau Field in January, try preparing grilled recipes using an indoor grill option: a folding contact grill (similar to an electric panini maker), a grill pan (essentially a frying pan with parallel ridges on the bottom used on the stove top), or an open grill (an electric grill with a ribbed grilling surface).

-Instead of bringing in the second-string pizza deliveryman, serve these upscale bite-size pizzas made from frozen bread dough and roasted cherry tomatoes to delight your football fans.
+Instead of bringing in the second-string pizza deliveryman, delight your football fans with these upscale bite-size pizzas made from frozen bread dough and roasted cherry tomatoes.

 Spicy Wings Blitz

-Buffalo wings are always a fan pleaser when football is on.
-Trade the tried-and-true BBQ version for this fiery, sour-spicy wing recipe that no one will want to pass.
+Buffalo wings are always a fan-pleaser when football is in season.
+Trade the tried-and-true BBQ version for this fiery, hot pepper wing recipe that no one will want to pass.

 Burgers are often in the starting lineup at football parties and tailgates.
 Bite-size sliders make perfect portions to mingle with other appetizers on your Super Bowl buffet, and these cheese-stuffed sausage patties are a delicious alternative to traditional ground beef.